kyuz0/spikee/README.md

 This will generate the dataset in JSONL format: `datasets/cybersec-2025-04-document-dataset-TIMESTAMP.jsonl`.

 #### Bonus: Including standalone attacks
 The `generate` command we saw before composes a dataset by combining documents with jailbreaks and instructions.
 However, some datasets - such as `seeds-simsonsun-high-quality-jailbreaks` and `in-the-wild-jailbreak-prompts` - contain a static list of ready-to-use attack prompts.
-To include those in the generated dataset, we use `--standalone-attacks`:
+To include those in the generated dataset, we use `--include-standalone-inputs`:

 ```bash
 spikee generate --seed-folder datasets/seeds-simsonsun-high-quality-jailbreaks \